 T. Rowe Price in Focus

-Headquartered in Baltimore, T. Rowe Price (TROW) is a Finance stock that has seen a price change of 18.56% so far this year.
-The financial services firm is paying out a dividend of $0.76 per share at the moment, with a dividend yield of 2.78% compared to the Financial - Investment Management industry's yield of 2.76% and the S&P 500's yield of 1.88%.
+Based in Baltimore, T. Rowe Price (TROW) is in the Finance sector, and so far this year, shares have seen a price change of 24.1%.
+The financial services firm is paying out a dividend of $1.08 per share at the moment, with a dividend yield of 2.3% compared to the Financial - Investment Management industry's yield of 1.3% and the S&P 500's yield of 1.3%.

-Looking at dividend growth, the company's current annualized dividend of $3.04 is up 8.6% from last year.
-T. Rowe Price has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 11.04%.
+Looking at dividend growth, the company's current annualized dividend of $4.32 is up 20% from last year.
+T. Rowe Price has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 14.75%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, T. Rowe's payout ratio is 42%, which means it paid out 42% of its trailing 12-month EPS as dividend.
+T. Rowe's current payout ratio is 40%.
+This means it paid out 40% of its trailing 12-month EPS as dividend.

-TROW is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $7.65 per share, representing a year-over-year earnings growth rate of 5.23%.
+Earnings growth looks solid for TROW for this fiscal year.
+The Zacks Consensus Estimate for 2021 is $12.30 per share, which represents a year-over-year growth rate of 28.39%.